Flagsmith/flagsmith-docs/docs/managing-features.md

 # Feature Flags

-Flags within Flagsmith are:
+Flags within Flagsmith are a combination of:

-* A Boolean value
+* A Boolean value - the `Flag State`
-* Optionally, a String of text.
+* A String of text - the `Flag Value`

+You are free to use either the `Flag State`, or the `Flag Value` or a combination of both `Flag State` and `Flag Value` within the one flag.

+Features are *created per Project* but *edited and overridden per environment*.
+They can also be overridden on a [per Identity](/managing-identities/) or [per Segment](/managing-segments/) basis.

-This allows you to use Flagsmith in the multiple ways.
+This allows you to use Flagsmith in the multiple ways:

 * Showing and hiding features in your application.
-E.g. A sharing button within an application.
-* Configuring values used within your application remotely.
-E.g. The number of power-ups a user might have in a game.
+E.g. Controlling a new User Interface element within your application using the boolean `Flag State`
-* Configuring environment variables.
-E.g. Setting the database URL for your API.
+* Configuring environment variables/keys in your application.
+E.g. Setting the database URL for your API using the String `Flag Value`, or setting the Google Analytics API key in your front end.

-Features are *created per Project* but *edited per environment* and can then be overridden on a per user or segment basis.
+* Configuring String values used within your application remotely.
+E.g. You might want to define different colour schemes for your application banner depending on the Environment.

+If you provide a `Flag Value` to a flag, this will always be included and returned within the [Flagsmith SDKS](/clients/rest/) and API, regardless of the boolean `Flag State`.

 ## Feature Flags and Remote Config